SIERRA MADRE WISTARIA FESTIVAL - Saturday, April 12, 2025

 Nestled on a peaceful, tree-lined street in

-the desirable community of Sierra Madre, this
+the desirable community of Sierra Madre,

-enchanting cottage offers a perfect blend of
+cottage offers a perfect blend of privacy,

-privacy, comfort, and character.
-The home’s
+comfort, and character.
+The home’s inviting

-inviting curb appeal welcomes you, with its sunny
+curb appeal welcomes you, with its sunny

 345 Foothill Avenue, Sierra MadreOffered at $1,649,000Compass is a real estate broker licensed by the State of California and abides